AbePabbathi/lakehouse-tacklebox/30-performance/TPC-DS Runner/README.md

 This tool runs the TPC-DS benchmark on a Databricks SQL warehouse.
 The TPC-DS benchmark is a standardised method of evaluating the performance of decision support solutions, such as databases, data warehouses, and big data systems.

+**Disclaimer: this tool is simple.
+It will not duplicate warehouse peak performance out-of-the-box.
+Instead, it's meant to be a transparent and representative baseline.**

 ## Quick Start
 #### 0 - Clone this repo via [Databricks Repos](https://docs.databricks.com/en/repos/index.html)